Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-Regarding the rest of the covariates included in $D_t$ that affect the constrained linear regression model (\ref{eq:sto_cons6}), they are also known at the time of the decision making, as the platform ESIOS offers open-access estimations of hourly demand, renewable production, etc. Thus, we consider this problem as a realistic data-driven approach.
+Regarding the rest of the covariates needed by the DNN to estimate the marginal price, they are also known at the time of the decision-making, as the ESIOS platform offers open-access estimations of hourly demand, renewable production, etc. Thus, we consider this problem as a realistic data-driven approach.

 Concerning the risk aversion level, we solve the optimization problem for the cases where the producer is risk-neutral ($\chi = 1$) and risk-averse ($\chi = 0$).
 In the computation process, we used $\chi$ values 0.001 and 0.999 instead of 0 and 1 for stability in the results.
-A code example for a $\sigma_t^i$ level of 10\% and $\chi = 0$ in openly available in a Github repository \parencite{Alcantara_opti-genco-offers_2022}.